AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 - Testing and QA of the custom application
 - Maintaining the security of any systems or networks the merchant connects to the Adobe Commerce on cloud infrastructure application

-## Cloud service provider responsibilities
+## Cloud Service Provider responsibilities

 Adobe relies on well-established cloud service providers to host the cloud server infrastructure for Adobe Commerce on cloud infrastructure.
 These providers are responsible for security of the network, including routing, switching, and perimeter network security via firewall systems and intrusion detection systems (IDS).
 Cloud service providers are also responsible for the physical security of data centers that host the Adobe Commerce on cloud infrastructure solution and the environmental security of data centers.